-I think it's important to understand how myopia or shortsightedness can undermine a nation's willingness and ability to act.
-In the case of the United States, strong economic growth, modest inflation levels, relatively low interest rates, and our current superpower status have given many policymakers and the American public a false sense of security about our nation's current position and future prospects.
-Even though we know that a demographic tsunami is building silently offshore-I'm referring to the impending retirement of our baby boom generation-America continues to party on and pile up record levels of debt.
+I think it's important to understand how myopia, or shortsightedness, can undermine a nation's willingness and ability to act.
+In the case of the United States, strong economic growth, modest inflation levels, relatively low interest rates, and our current superpower status have given many policymakers and the American public a false sense of security about our nation's current financial position and future fiscal prospects.
+Even though we know that a demographic tsunami is building silently offshore-I'm referring to the huge costs associated with the impending retirement of our baby boom generation (those born between 1946 and 1964)-America continues to "party on" and pile up record levels of debt.

-The reality is that we face an aging population, rising health care costs, and relatively low revenues as a percentage of the economy.
-Unless we change course, the United States faces decades of deficits and debt.
+The reality is that we face an aging population, rising health care costs, and inadequate revenues as a percentage of the economy.
+Unless we change course, the United States faces decades of escalating deficits and debt.

 As Comptroller General of the United States and my nation's chief accountability officer, I've been speaking out on this issue to ensure that we do change course.
 Things are far from hopeless, but we need to act, and act soon!
+In this regard, this past Wednesday, August, 22, the Financial Times published an op-ed that I authored.
+In that piece, I noted the need for the United States to learn lessons from the past while taking steps to focus on the future.